 Basic

-testing with 500 requests on a development machine using mod_wsgi shows reasonable behavior when adding threads.
-Note timings below end up varying between re-runs, so only consider significant changes.ab
+abtesting with 500 requests on a development machine using mod_wsgi shows reasonable behavior when adding threads.
+Note timings below end up varying between re-runs, so only consider significant changes.abwas run with concurrency matching mod_wsgi's proc*thread, and a few manual requests were made first to make sure it was warmed upbaseline: 2 proc, 1 thread

 switch it around: 1 proc 2 threads